dfischer/magic-word/README.md

 `magic-word.sln` is a .NET solution containing a number of projects:

 ### `MagicWord.Functions`
-`MagicWord.Functions` implements evaluation and synthesis of the purely functional bytecode, known as ABC, that powers the Magic Word project.
+`MagicWord.Functions` provides evaluators for the purely functional bytecode, known as ABC, that powers the Magic Word project.
 Its unique feature is its *rewriting* semantics, that allows programs to be paused, migrated, and resumed at arbitrary points during execution.

 ### `MagicWord.Bots`
 The Magic Word project takes the view that programming language theory